sammyCHY/devops_project/Lemp_Stack_Implementation/lemp.md

 The message displayed above simply means the PHP environment is ready and interact with the MYSQL server.

-Therefore this project is designed to build a flexible foundation for serving PHP websites and applications to the end user, visitors using Nginx as webserver and MYSQL as database management system.
+Therefore this project is designed to build a flexible foundation for serving PHP websites and applications to the end user and visitors.
+However, using Nginx as webserver and MYSQL as database management system.